joekariuki/stockpicker/README.md

 <div align="center">
     <h1>StockPicker</h1>
     <p>
-        An multi-agent AI system that automatically identifies trending companies, conducts comprehensive financial research, and selects the best investment opportunities.
+        A multi-agent AI system that identifies trending companies, runs financial research, and produces first pass stock investment ideas in under 5 minutes.
     </p>

 </div>

 ## Overview

-StockPicker uses a team of specialized AI agents to analyze market trends and identify promising investment opportunities.
-The system searches for trending companies in specified sectors, conducts deep financial research, and provides detailed investment recommendations with clear reasons why.
+StockPicker uses a team of specialized AI agents to analyze market trends and surface promising investment opportunities.
+It searches for trending companies in a chosen sector, runs deep financial research, and provides detailed investment recommendations with clear reasons why.

 ## Demo

 ![StockPicker Demo](demo.gif)

+_This is a technical demo, not investment advice._

-_Note: Please wait a few seconds for the demo GIF to load and display._
+> **Note**: The demo may take a few seconds to load.
+>

-_Watch the StockPicker in action as it identifies trending companies, conducts research, and makes investment recommendations._
+> Watch StockPicker identify trending companies, run research, and make investment recommendations.

 ## How it works

-StockPicker operates using a sequential process with three specialized agents:
+StockPicker runs a sequential workflow with three specialized agents and a manager agent:

 ### 1. Trending Company Finder (Financial News Analyst Agent)